filecoin-project/filecoin-docs/docs/store/filecoin-plus.md

 5. The auto-notary will now attempt to send a message to the Filecoin Network whereby your address will be granted 32GiB of DataCap.
 This will take about 1 min
 6. When complete, you now have 32GiB to start making deals with!
 You can always come back to this site and use the "Check" box to see how much DataCap you have left on a specific address

-For receiving DataCap at a larger scale (for business needs and production use cases), depending on the amount of data being onboarded to the network, a client has two options.
+For receiving DataCap at a larger scale (for business needs and production use cases), depending on the amount of data being onboarded to the network, a client has two options:

 - Applying directly to a specific notary - best for clients looking for < 100TiB of DataCap
 - Applying for a Large Dataset notary dedicated to a specific project - best for clients looking for > 100TiB of DataCap (usually in the 500TiB-5PiB range)